The short story

 If you wanted to be a materialist, you’d have to throw out most of the experience of the human race.

-But a world where matter is the only – or primary – thing is also very grim, morally speaking.
-For of course one of the main things you’d have to throw out on this model is morality itself.
+But a world where matter is the only (or even the primary) thing is also very grim, morally speaking.
+For of course one of the main things you’d have to throw out in this model is morality itself.
 The laws of physics or the impulses of biology simply are, they don’t tell you anything about how you ought to act in the world.
-You might feel, for example, a strong impulse to run from danger, which would be a natural part of a biologically-based reaction to fear – but that doesn’t tell you whether or not you ought to run away.
+You might feel, for example, a strong impulse to run from danger, which would be a natural part of a biologically-based reaction to fear—but that doesn’t tell you whether or not you ought to run away.
 Our instincts, in other words, are one thing, but our morality is what helps us determine which of our instincts to obey and which to suppress at any given time.
-If you have no criteria for making these kinds of choices, then you’re simply at the mercy of your instincts and appetites, which means – in a very real sense – you are their slave.
+If you have no criteria for making these kinds of choices, then you’re simply at the mercy of your instincts and appetites, which means—in a very real sense—that you are their slave.

 It might seem freeing at first to give in to your impulses, but the universe prescribed by the Satanic Pentagram ironically leads to less freedom.
-It claims to offer liberation to man, but in reducing him to an animal it takes away his most profound freedom – the freedom of his spirit, cuts him off from all true beauty, and confines him to the cage of matter.
-It’s not hard to imagine this as an outcome that the real devil would find particularly appealing.
+It claims to offer liberation to man, but in reducing him to an animal it takes away his most profound freedom, cuts him off from all true beauty, and confines him to the cage of matter.
+It’s not hard to imagine that the real devil would find this outcome particularly appealing.

 Subscribe